-Previously I completed a research Masters (MPhil) in Applied Mathematics and Data Science at The University of Adelaide where my research focused on networks of natural language information flow (which received a Deans Award).
+Previously I did research as a data scientist and applied mathematician at The University of Adelaide where my research focused on networks of natural language information flow.
 I also ran the Bayesian arm of the COVID-19 forecasting for the Australian Federal government and worked as an RA on a variety of projects.
 Oh and I have a few failed startups from over the years, because you've got to learn somehow.

 Before all that, I grew up in the "Peanut capital of Australia", the agricultural town of Kingaroy, Queensland; but I consider Adelaide my real home.
 Don't hesitate to reach out if you have something interesting to talk about.